-Embien has been working on various types of embedded systems including those powered by FPGA’s for a variety of applications.
+Embien has been working on various types of embedded systems including those powered by Intel Cyclone/Arria/Stratix FPGA platforms for a variety of applications.
 Of late, there are a lot of requirements for GUI Application development on FPGAs for user interaction.
-In this blog, we introduce our Sparklet embedded GUI library along with our Flint FPGA UI Interface Editor for enabling FPGA for graphics.
-Also Sparklet running on a Linux powered Intel Cyclone V SX SoC FPGA is demonstrated with a Terasic DE1-SoC-MTL2 kit.
+In this blog, we introduce our Sparklet embedded GUI library along with our Flint FPGA UI Interface Editor for enabling Intel Cyclone, Arria, and Stratix FPGA families with rich graphics capabilities.
+Sparklet running on a Linux-powered Intel Cyclone V SX SoC FPGA is demonstrated with a Terasic DE1-SoC-MTL2 kit.
+These capabilities are part of Embien's product engineering services for embedded and FPGA-based products.

-Modern FPGA’s have a multitude of IPs to handle different peripherals interfaces.
-Most of these FPGAs, called SoC FPGAs have an internal microcontroller core as a hard IP around with LEs are placed for configuration and customization.
+Modern FPGAs have a multitude of IPs to handle different peripheral interfaces.
+Most of these FPGAs, called SoC FPGAs, have an internal microcontroller core as a hard IP around which LEs are placed for configuration and customization.
+Intel Cyclone/Arria/Stratix FPGA devices are a prime example of this SoC architecture, combining a powerful hard processor system (HPS) with a highly configurable programmable logic fabric.

 Such a design warrants a powerful user interface for communication with the user for a seamless experience.
-Full fledged Intuitive GUI application development ecosystem is the need of the hour to enable a faster time to market.
-Developers need to dedicate their effort on FPGA and internal logic developments rather than working on nitty-gritty of FPGA GUI application development.
+Full-fledged intuitive GUI application development ecosystem is the need of the hour to enable a faster time to market.
+FPGA Design and development teams need to dedicate their effort on FPGA logic rather than working on the nitty-gritty of GUI application development.
+Whether targeting Intel Cyclone, Arria, or Stratix FPGA families, the challenge of building an effective UI remains consistent.

-Sparklet being a very modular and extensible design, it is also possible to take advantage of the Graphical acceleration engines with Sparklet to improve the rendering speed and quality.
+Sparklet being a very modular and extensible design, it is also possible to take advantage of graphical acceleration engines within Sparklet to improve rendering speed and quality across Intel Cyclone/Arria/Stratix FPGA platforms.

 Sparklet GUI on Intel Cyclone V FPGA

-This demo of the Sparklet GUI library runs on a Intel Cyclone V SX SoC FPGA.
-Some of the salient features of the FPGA include
+This demo of the Sparklet GUI library runs on an Intel Cyclone V SX SoC FPGA.
+Some of the salient features of the FPGA include:

 - Dual-core ARM Cortex-A9 (HPS)